cytoscape/cytoscape.js-k-means/README.md

 ![Screenshot of clusters returned from K-Means algorithm](./demo-img.png?raw=true "Screenshot of clusters returned from K-Means algorithm")

-A basic k-means algorithm for Cytoscape.js.
+k-means and k-medoids algorithms for Cytoscape.js.

 *Zoe Xi, for Google Summer of Code.*